Bostonia is published in print three times a year and updated weekly on the web.

 Catherine West hadn’t planned on studying ancient rodents.

-When West, a research assistant professor in Boston University’s archaeology department, arrived on the small island of Chirikof in the Gulf of Alaska, she planned to study how the island’s bird population had changed over time.
+When West, a College of Arts & Sciences research assistant professor of archaeology, arrived on the small island of Chirikof in the Gulf of Alaska, she planned to study how the island’s bird population had changed over time.
 More specifically, West wanted to see what native Alaskans’ food waste could tell her about the island’s bird population, and vice versa.
 She started to excavate the island’s middens (the trash dumps of ancient people) to see what the animal remains in there could tell her.
 She kept bringing up bones from birds, whales, seals, and, surprisingly, a lot of ground squirrels.

 “It was kind of an accident,” says West.
 “We didn’t know that they were going to be there.”